llambiel/letsecureme/post.md

 # State of the art of a secure web deployment using Let's Encrypt & Nginx

-In this post we're going to outline how to secure a website using a Let's Encrypt certificate on top of Nginx, our webserver flavour of choice.
+In this post we're going to outline how to get the best rating (A+) on the famous [Qualys SSL test](https://www.ssllabs.com/ssltest/), as well as securityheaders.io [analyser](https://securityheaders.io/), using automated Let's Encrypt certificate on top of Nginx, our webserver flavour of choice.

-The final goal is to get the best rating (A+) on the famous [Qualys SSL test](https://www.ssllabs.com/ssltest/), as well as securityheaders.io [analyser](https://securityheaders.io/).

 ## Let's Encrypt overview